canga-pham/pydays19/readme.md

 1. *Clone this repository*

-If you have git installed on your machine, you can do this by navigating to the place you'd like to download this code to and running ```git clone XXX``` in your terminal.
+If you have git installed on your machine, you can do this by navigating to the place you'd like to download this code to and running ```git clone https://github.com/datamimi/pydays19.git``` in your terminal.

-If you don't have git, you can hit 'download zip' instead and extract the files to a convenient location.
+If you don't have git, you can hit 'Clone or Download' and then 'Download ZIP' instead and extract the files to a convenient location.

 2. *Set up a virtual environment*